Shortest paths in one-counter systems

 \section{Introduction}

 {\mathrm{\Theta}} [1]{\emph{#1}} {\mathrm{poly}}

-Extremal combinatorial questions are a routine in today's theory of computing: How many steps does an algorithm take in the worst case when traversing a data structure?
+Extremal combinatorial questions are ubiquitous in today's theory of computing: How many steps does an algorithm take in the worst case when traversing a data structure?
 How large is the most compact automaton for a formal language?
 While some specific questions of this form are best seen as standalone puzzles, only interesting for their own sake, others can be used as basic building blocks for more involved arguments.

 We look into the following extremal problem: Given a one-counter automaton \OCA with $n$ states, how long can the shortest word accepted by \OCA be?
 It is folklore that, unless the language of \OCA is empty, \OCA accepts some word of length at most polynomial in~$n$.
-This fact and a number of related results of similar form have appeared as auxiliary lemmas in the literature on formal languages, analysis of infinite-state systems, and applications of formal methods~ \citetext{ \citealp[Lemma~6]{LafourcadeLT05}; \citealp[Section~8.1]{LafourcadeLT05tr}; \citealp[Lemma~5]{EtessamiWY10}; \citealp[Lemma~11]{AlurC11}; \citealp[Lemmas~28 and~29]{HofmanMT13} }.
+This fact and a number of related results of similar form have appeared as auxiliary lemmas in the literature on formal languages, analysis of infinite-state systems, and applications of formal methods~ \citetext{ \citealp[Lemma~6]{LafourcadeLT05}; \citealp[Section~8.1]{LafourcadeLT05tr}; \citealp[Lemma~5]{EtessamiWY10}; \citealp[Lemma~11]{AlurC11}; \citealp[Lemmas~28 and~29]{HofmanMT13}; \citealp[Section~5]{DemriG09} }.
 A closer inspection reveals that the arguments behind these results deliver (or can deliver) an upper bound of $O(n^3)$, while the best known lower bound comes from examples of one-counter automata with shortest accepted words of length $\MyTheta(n^2)$.
 In other words, the true value is at least quadratic and at most cubic.

 The main result of the present paper is that we close this gap by showing a quadratic upper bound, $O(n^2)$.
+This upper bound was previously conjectured by Wojtczak~\citep[Conjecture~3.3.4]{W-thesis}.
 We also extend this result to a more general reachability setting: in any one-counter (transition) system with $n$ control states, whenever there is a path from a configuration $\alpha$ to a configuration $\beta$---recall that configurations are pairs of the form $(q, c)$ where $q \in Q$ is the control state, $|Q| = n$, and $c$ is a counter value, a nonnegative integer--- there is also a path from $\alpha$ to $\beta$ that has length at most $O(n^2 + n \cdot \max (c_\alpha, c_\beta))$ where $c_\alpha$ and $c_\beta$ are the counter values of $\alpha$ and $\beta$.
 We discuss our contribution in more detail in the following Section~\ref{s:overview}.